 During the current Covid-19 restrictions there are some temporary modifications to the normal OOD/Box checklist.
 These are shown in red italics below:

-The Clubhouse is currently out of bounds and the door is alarmed so must not be opened.
-The new alarm system requires a fob to unset it.
+The Clubhouse door is alarmed so must not be opened unless you have a fob to unset it.

 Everything the OOD/Box needs should be either in the upper steel cupboard in the boatshed or in the Smithy.
 Access to the boathouse is through the small boathouse door using the ’old’ Clubhouse key but if you don’t have an ‘old’ clubhouse key there is one in the keysafe on the wall under the Ladies changing room which may be opened with the usual combination.

-The flags for the Club mast are in the upper steel cabinet and the Club triangular burgee should be hoisted to the masthead rather than any Flag Officer’s flag.
+The flags for the Club flagpole are in the upper steel cabinet in the boathouse.
+The Club triangular burgee should be hoisted to the masthead rather than any Flag Officer’s flag.

 Those on OOD/Box duty should agree ‘who does what’ between themselves to be consistent with social distancing requirements etc. The OOD/Box must record all entries when the boats are afloat so that racers need not sign on in the Smithy.
 The Hooter should be used as the sound signal for all Start Sequence signals and for Shortening Course whereas the Alert should be used for finishing signals.